dglt1/optimus-switch-gdm/README.md

 `sudo set-nvidia.sh`  sets intel/nvidia (prime) mode.

-simple instruction's coming soon. if you cant figure it out, i am @dglt on manjaro's forum.
+this should be pretty straight forward, if however, you cant figure it out, i am @dglt on the manjaro forum.